nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

 <h1 align="center"><a id="top"></a>Evaluation of Assembly Quality</h1>

 <p>Once transcript abundance estimates have been obtained there are a number of tools we can use to determine if our assemblies are acceptable for downstream analysis.
-These include the generation of the N50 statistic, <a href="#align">realigning the reads back to the assemblies</a>, <a href="#specificity">determining strand specificity</a> (if not already done), building a blastable database and blasting the assemblies and evaluating the Ex90N50 statistic.
+These include the generation of the N50 statistic, <a href="#align">realigning the reads back to the assemblies</a>, <a href="#specificity">determining strand specificity</a> (if not already done), <a href="#blast">building a blastable database and blasting the assemblies</a> and evaluating the Ex90N50 statistic.
 First go to the shrimp project directory and make a new directory called assembly_quality.</p>

 <h2 align="center">Generation of the N50 statistic</h2>